Qassiarsuk

 One name, several applications

 Qassiarsuk is the name of the settlement that encompasses four sheep farms within the settlement boundaries, one of which, Illunnguujuk, that has a bed & breakfast for travellers.
 There is also the locally-owned Riding Greenland Hostel in the settlement with a small dining area for guests and walk-ins alike.
-Cafe Thorhildur, right in the harbour area, is a can't miss cafe - stop and get a bite to eat like the Farmer's Special and ice cream, and shop the fantastic selection of locally-made souvenirs and gifts.
-In total, approximately 75 persons live in the settlement Qassiarsuk.
+Cafe Thorhildur, right in the harbour area, is a can't miss cafe - stop and get a bite to eat and shop the fantastic selection of locally-made souvenirs and gifts.

 Qassiarsuk is also the name of Area 1 (out of five) within the UNESCO World Heritage Site, which is a wider area than just the settlement boundary.
 This area encompasses the entire land westward to Tasiusaq sheep farm (home of Sermilik Hostel), northward to Qorlortup Itinnera (home of Qorlortup Itinnera Guesthouse) and southward to Inneruulalik sheep farm (home of Riding Greenland).
 In total, four sheep farms within Area 1 offer accommodations.